dang1412/data-structures/priority-queue/README.md

 ## Implementation

+In some implementations, if two elements have the same priority, they are served according to the order in which they were enqueued, while in other implementations, ordering of elements with the same priority is undefined.
 Using heap, to represent the tree (binary heap) we use an array `a` which has the following properties:

 - `a[0]` is the root
 - left child of `a[i]` is `a[2*i+1]`